 Upgrading Jets to some releases might require some extra changes.
 For example, the Jets project structure can possible change.
 Also, some version upgrades require a blue-green deployments.
 Here’s a summary of the releases requiring some upgrade work.

-The following table summarizes the releases that require blue-green deployments.
+The following table summarizes the releases and upgrade paths.

 |0.10.0||Bug fix: CloudFormation routing logical ids changed to allow multiple routes to point to the same controller action.
 Also removed the managed

 |0.9.0||CloudFormation Logical ids changed to be more concise.||Yes|

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

 Some notable changes for version 1.2.0: